Iran's Supreme Leader: Vienna Offers "Not Worth Watching" | ExBulletin

 Rouhani in his comments Wednesday insisted that Iran still hopes the Vienna talks will lead to a negotiated solution to its program and the accompanying lifting of punitive sanctions.
 Khamenei also said he believed in his negotiators but continued to put pressure on the West in his comments Wednesday night.

-“They have to do what we say first, and we are sure it is done, then we will do what we are asked to do,” he said.
+“They have to do what we say first, and we are sure it has been done, then we will do what we are asked to do,” he said.

-France, Germany and the United Kingdom, all parties to the nuclear deal, just hours ago issued a joint statement Wednesday expressing “their grave concern” over Iran’s decision to increase enrichment.
+France, Germany and the United Kingdom, all parties to the nuclear deal, just hours ago issued a joint statement Wednesday expressing their deep concern over Iran’s decision to increase enrichment.

 China and Russia also participated in the agreement.